List of the lengths of United States participation in wars

 This article contains the length and list of major conflicts, invasions and wars participated by the United States Armed Forces since its creation in 1775.

-Note that it does not include any Native American wars (such as the Apache Wars from 1849–1886, lasting 36 years).

-Lengths of U.S. combat forces' participation in wars
+Lengths of US combat forces' participation in wars

-War in the context of this list is broadly construed to be a direct armed conflict between organized U.S. military forces and organized forces of (a) belligerent(s).
+War in the context of this list is broadly construed to be a direct armed conflict between organized US military forces and organized forces of (a) belligerent(s).

 (Note: Ongoing wars are indicated in bold and with red bars.)